skouchy/noteMaster/README.md

 Personal Note Hub

 ## Description
-A simply designed website that acts as a hub for writing personal notes that the user is able to come back to and view.
+A simply designed website that acts as a hub for writing personal notes that the user is able to come back to, view, and delete.

 ## Built With
 * HTML